dobeok/dobeok.github.io/_posts/2023-03-08-predict-hdb-resale.md

 ## 2. Feature engineering

 Intuitively, we know that location is one of the most important factor in determining house prices.
 We will need a way to add this information to our model.
 To visualize the impact of location, I've created a choropleth map.

+It's visible from the map that the further towns have lower price range.

 <details>
 <summary>Show code</summary>